GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/05-wsgi-application.md

 url: {{ingress_protocol}}://{{session_namespace}}-grafana.{{ingress_domain}}{{ingress_port_suffix}}/d/process-info?orgId=1&refresh=5s
 ```

-This isn't going to be too much different to the last time we checked this out, and isn't particularly helpful as we lack a base line to compare it against.
+This isn't going to be too much different to the last time we checked this out, and isn't particularly helpful as we lack a baseline to compare it against.

 ![](hello-world-v3-2-process-info.png)